tombensve/MarkdownDoc/README.md

 When run with openjdk version "11.0.9.1" 2020-11-04 LTS.

 This is a groovy problem I have no control over.

-I think a lot of people still is using JDK 8 due to the crazyness of 9+ (using modules requires ALL other dependencies to be modules also, that is 9+ and modularized!!
-Few of the third party libraries used by many are modularized, and as of JDK 12 there is a guaranteed backwards incompatibility.
-You need 2 versions of code one for <9 and one for >=9.
-You need to keep 2 different versions of the code.
-With GIT it would be possible to have <9 branches and >=9 branches, but it can get messy.

-I have found a project that does an attempt at some form of remedy for this: [https://github.com/moditect/moditect](https://github.com/moditect/moditect).
-It requires a lot of config and intimate knowledge of all 3rd party libs you need to convert to 9+ modules.

-There is a catch to Moditect: It updates 3rd party jars with a module-info!
-Note that dependency jars contain compiled code!
-So if it is JDK 8 compiled code ?
-If so even with a module-info it is likely to crash due to bytecode not supported on 12+.

-[sormuras/moduels](https://github.com/sormuras/modules) provides a list of 3rd party code on maven central that is modularized, making it possible to search for 3rd party code that you use, to see if a modularized version is available.

-Maybe it is possible to avoid code that differs in before and after JDK 12, but since you don't have control over 3rd party libraries you have to write all code your self, and not use third party libraries.
-There seem to be only annoying solutions to the problem.
+There seem to be a groovy 4.x now, which I'll consider for the next version.

 As I said above, MarkdownDoc is written in Groovy!
-The current version produces Java 5 bytecode.
-If I bring Groovy version up to 3.0 then it will produce Java 8 bytecode.
+The current version produces Java 8 bytecode.
 It is Groovy (org.codehaus.groovy.reflectionCachedClass) that produces a warning in Java 11.
 It will not work on Java 12, and there is nothing I can do about that until Groovy has a Java 12 supporting version.
-Or I need to port it to Java, but that does not of course automatically solve everything.
-There is a reason I have chosen Groovy as language, and it wasn't just for the heck of it!

 [https://dzone.com/articles/java-8-bastion-of-long-term-support](https://dzone.com/articles/java-8-bastion-of-long-term-support)